rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Consortium's reason for surveying the land is somewhat of a trick.
 They are interested in the lands surrounding the fissure but know that something lingers here.
 But they don't want their contractor to find out because it will save them gold.

+When the Party goes to leave the city a large dragon flies overhead,

+Recently She (Radigan) has been seen in the form of a dragon over a few local political events in Opportunity.

 "The Area" lies on the other side of a place the The Obsidian Peak.
 A series of spline-like mountains of obsidian and granite.
 It twists and winds while leaving hundreds of feet overhead of rock and sky.
 The party must make a series of (2-4) navigation checks based on how good they do DC 14 Survival Check, if they fail everyone must make a DC 13 Dexterity Save or take 1d6 Slashing damage from having to do various maneuvers.